Saving the Rhino

 At the current rate of poaching, it is estimated wild rhinos could be extinct by 2025.
 There are just 20,940 black and white rhinos left in the world and only 5,000 critically endangered black rhino.
 In South Africa, in 2014 alone, an alarming 1,215 rhinos were poached, a 265% increase from 2010.

 Game reserves across the county have specially trained rangers to prevent the act of poaching; however, the South African bush is a difficult terrain to manage, spanning vast territories, with harsh conditions.
-Due to the remote locations, the rangers are unable to cover all the land and with limited network infrastructure, coordination between teams can become restricted.
+Due to the remote locations, the Rangers are unable to cover all the land and with limited network infrastructure, coordination between teams can become restricted.

-The Rhino Protection Programme, established by Peace Parks Foundation, has introduced Unmanned Aerial Vehicles (UAVs) to help anti-poaching.
+The Rhino Protection Programme, established by the Peace Parks Foundation, has introduced Unmanned Aerial Vehicles (UAVs) to help anti-poaching.
 Avanti Communications provides the Foundation’s UAV Service Provider, UAV & Drone Solutions, with high-speed satellite broadband connectivity.

 The operation comprises a mobile UAV command unit, from which rangers launch and monitor the UAVs using real-time information.